Freddicodes/tf2_live_visualizer/README.md

 - **Tooltips** — hover any node to see parent, translation, rotation, and static flag
 - **Stale pruning** — dynamic edges not seen for 10 s are automatically removed
 - **Thread-safe** — ROS callbacks run on a daemon thread; Qt main loop is never blocked
+- **Manual refresh** — click the ⟳ button to force an immediate scene rebuild

 ## Architecture